immich-app/immich/docs/docs/guides/remote-machine-learning.md

 :::

 :::danger
-When using remote machine learning, the thumb images are sent to the remote machine learning, use this option carefully when running this on a public computer or a paid processing cloud.
+When using remote machine learning, the thumbnails are sent to the remote machine learning container.
+Use this option carefully when running this on a public computer or a paid processing cloud.
 :::

 ```yaml